sigp/opcode-purity/README.md

 # Purity in the EVM

-_This document seeks to define purity in the context of an Ethereum smart contract.
+_This document seeks to define purity in the context of an Ethereum smart contract where the transaction data supplied to it in a call is considered the "input".
 Based upon this definition it then identifies which opcodes are impure and those which are pure or impure depending on their use._

 **This document is a work-in-progress and is not official advice.
 Errors may be present.
 Collaboration is welcomed.**